Spatulox/MyGesApis/GO/README.md

 # Go Class to Access the MyGes API

+The GesAPI project is a JavaScript library that allows interaction with the MyGES API.
+It is completely redevelopped in GO, based on the JS/Typescript myges-cli version by [quantumsheep](https://github.com/quantumsheep/myges-cli).

 ## Initialization
 Just copy and paste this file into a Go project, wherever you want.